 Thanksgiving Day is a nationwide, traditional holiday which gives thanks for the food collected from the harvest.
 If guests have traveled in from out of town, they need to buy all the groceries required for the meal.
 If your visitors arrive late the night before Thanksgiving, they may not have time to go out and buy everything.
 Therefore, you can offer to pre-order some groceries for them, and add it to their payment at the end.
 Likewise, you can also arrange a turkey for them if needed.

 If your guests prefer to do their shopping themselves, provide a list of local vendors where they can buy supplies for their cooking and include the best places to get a turkey!
 If your guests have booked ahead of time, you can offer services like food catering from local restaurants or hiring a private chef.
 This is something you can discuss with your guests in advance through email.

-You can go even go above and beyond and leave some pre-frozen meals for them, such as a homemade pumpkin pie.
+You can even go above and beyond and leave some pre-frozen meals for them, such as a homemade pumpkin pie.

 4. Include fun activities

 Thanksgiving is a time when families and close friends reunite and celebrate.
 Many guests may want to do some fun activities whereas some just want to relax on their day off, especially after such a big meal.

-Include fun activities suited for the whole family such as pumpkin picking, or apple picking.
-For a more physical activity, guests may want to play football in the backyard, so you could provide a ball and even some jerseys so they can split up and differentiate the teams easier.
+Include fun activities suited for the whole family such as pumpkin or apple picking.
+For more physical activities, guests may want to play football in the backyard, so you could provide a ball and even some jerseys so they can split up and differentiate the teams easier.

-For more quieter activities, provide a selection of board games, such as Scrabble and Monopoly, something the whole family can do.
+For quieter activities, provide a selection of board games, such as Scrabble and Monopoly, something the whole family can do.
 Arts and crafts are a great idea for children!
 There are also televised events going on that day, such as the Thanksgiving parade and a football game.